Last night the neighborhood owls were going crazy.

 vacillating between swagger and humility, hope and despair,

 until I’m not sure which is me and which is the imposter.

 Ruby took her first city bus ride today.
-She didn’t look too sure at first, boarding with her mom while Emil and I waved from the street.
+She didn’t look too sure at first, boarding hesitantly with her mom while her brother and I waved from the street.
 But pretty soon she started singing “Wheels on the Bus,” and by the time they got to the last stop, all the other passengers were singing along.

 Locomotive headlight: a third eye shining across an America most of us never see.

 After the missile defense system blew up the satellite radio satellites, the grocery stores were forced to hire live DJs to play “My Cherie Amour.”

 The whirling dervish shows up on the doorstep of the writers workshop demanding royalties on all the similes written at his expense.

 The Headless Horseman drives the riding mower in endless figure eights.